Skip to Content

 eucalyptus in shower benefits

-• Eucalyptus leaves will clear your mind
+• Clear your mind

-• It will help you destress
+• Help you destress

-• Will freshen the bathroom
+• Freshen the bathroom

 And, it has the added bonus of looking pretty.
 I love plants, especially eucalyptus in the shower!
+It’s so easy, feels great, and adds such a luxurious feel to any bathroom.

-I want plants in every room of the house; I especially love an excuse to add greenery to the bathroom.
-Since introducing bee pollen, I’m having fewer and fewer sinus headaches.
+I want plants in every room of the house.
+I especially love an excuse to add greenery to the bathroom since it’s usually such a utilitarian, ugly room.
+So while less functional, the aesthetic is one of my favorite aspects.

 You can also dry the eucalyptus plant and keep it in a vase indefinitely.
 I had too much for a shower bundle, so half is currently being used as decoration in my living room.
 The other half is proudly hanging in the shower.